HarryMcKinney/academic-kickstart/content/authors/peter/_index.md

 ---
 # Display name
-title: Alex Karman
+title: Peter Kessler

 # Username (this should match the folder name)
 authors:
-- admin
+- peter

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Senior Advisor for Big Data Analytics and Cloud Architecture
+role: Senior Spatial DevOps Consultant

 # Organizations/Affiliations
 organizations: